amberstar/State/Docs/Transformables.md

 #Transformables

-STState uses a Key-Value coding process.
+State uses a Key-Value coding process.
 This means all types must be codeable to key-value dictionaries.
 A transformable is a type that can be transformed to and from a codeable type before and after decoding using a `ValueTransform`.
 By implementing a `ValueTransform` for a type it allows non-model complex types to participate in serialization.

 ```swift
 public protocol ValueTransform {